 AK Steel has also taken action to conserve and protect natural resources.
 For example, in 2008, AK Steel’s plant in Coshocton, Ohio, began several initiatives designed to benefit the environment and local wildlife found on the company’s property.

-In recognition of its commitment to the conservation of natural resources at Coshocton Works, AK Steel received Honda’s “Green Factory Environmental Achievement Award” in 2010.
-The company also sponsors the Ohio River Valley Water Sanitation Commission’s “River Sweep” – a program designed to restore the Ohio River’s natural beauty – and was named a finalist for the 2011 Environmental Stewardship Award from American Metal Market (AMM), a leading metal industry publication.
+In recognition of its commitment to the environment through a creek restoration project, the company was named a finalist for the 2014 Environmental Stewardship Award from American Metal Market (AMM), a leading metal industry publication.

 Greenhouse Gas Emissions